bugsnag/bugsnag-notifier-api/README.md

                 // The method that this particular stack frame is within.
                 method: "create",

-                // Is this stacktrace line is in the user's project code, set this to true.
+                // Is this stacktrace line is in the user's project code, set
-                // It is useful for developers to be able to see which lines of a stacktrace are within their own
+                // this to true.
+It is useful for developers to be able to see
+                // which lines of a stacktrace are within their own application,
-                // application, and which are within third party libraries.
-This boolean field allows Bugsnag
+                // and which are within third party libraries.
+This boolean field
-                // to display this information in the stacktrace as well as use the information to help group
+                // allows Bugsnag to display this information in the stacktrace
+                // as well as use the information to help group errors better.
-                // errors better.
-(Optional, defaults to false).
+                // (Optional, defaults to false).
                 inProject: true
             }]
         }],

-        // An object containing any further data you wish to attach to this error event.
+        // An object containing any further data you wish to attach to this error
-        // This should contain one or more objects, with each object being displayed in its
+        // event.
+This should contain one or more objects, with each object being
-        // own tab on the event details on the Bugsnag website.
-(Optional).
+        // displayed in its own tab on the event details on the Bugsnag website.
+        // (Optional).
         metaData: {

-            // This will displayed as the first tab after the stacktrace on the Bugsnag website.
+            // This will displayed as the first tab after the stacktrace on the
+            // Bugsnag website.
             someData: {

                 // A key value pair that will be displayed in the first tab